sophie-thomson/ace-dog-walks/README.md

 ## Testing

 ### Links
-Every link and hover link has been tested on each page of the site.
+Every link and hover link has been tested on each page of the site, including the navigation menu items, contact links and social media icon links in the footer in each page separately.

 ***Method of Testing***